-5. FEEDBACK FROM PAST DELEGATES
+7. FEEDBACK FROM PAST DELEGATES

-Some comments from Academy candidates about their experiences on our programmes...
+Some comments from Academy delegates about their experiences on our programmes...

-- "Today's session meant that I could consolidate everything that I had learnt over the days of the course.
+"Today's session meant that I could consolidate everything that I had learnt over the days of the course.
 It has been very valuable.
-I am very excited about the knowledge I have gained.
-Great course!" - "I found the first day very interesting and am sure I will learn a lot more in the days to come - thank you for sharing the knowledge". - "This is much more (content wise and experience) than I expected.
+I am very excited about knowledge I have gained.
+Great course!"

+"I found the first day very interesting and am sure I will learn a more in the days to come - thank you for sharing the knowledae".

+"This is much more (content wise and experience) than I

+expected.
 The enthusiasm of the lecturing/organising team is infectious.
 Thank you".

-- "Great lecturers from the industry that has a wealth of knowledge to share.
-Thoroughly enjoyed it!" - "In a nutshell, the investment industry summed up in a week and getting top industry professionals to simplify complexity in our working environment was one of the most fulfilling things in my career, and am ready to apply all learned, from Excel to self-through to compliance to add my life, most of all and those that continue to question status quo".
+"Great lecturers from the industry that has a wealth of knowledge to share.
+Thoroughly enjoyed it!"
+"In a nutshell, the investment industry summed up in a week in our working environment was one of the most fulfilling things in my career, and am ready to apply all the concepts learned, from Excel to self-management and through to compliance to add value and simplify my life, most of all and those that I work with, and continue to question status quo".

-- "It's a great course and should lot more attention to new industry". - "What an educational and I've learned a lot and can't wait to begin!
-Everything is run well aside for presentations to the contents of presentations".
+"It's a great course and should really be given a lot more attention to new comers to the industry".

+"What an educational and enjoyable week!
+I've learned a lot and can't wait for the next week to begin!
+Everything is run well from the time set aside for presentations to the contents of presentations".
-"I think, for me anyway, that a huge part of the value of the course lies in the contacts the concepts management and value and simplify I work with, and really be given a comers to the enjoyable week! for the next week from the time set made through the course - with leaders in the industry as well as colleagues grappling with the same issues."

-- "Great course, thank you for this wonderful opportunity!
+- "I think, for me anyway, that a huge part of the value of the course lies in the contacts made through the course with leaders in the industry as well as colleagues grappling with the same issues." - "I relished in the fact that we were being addressed by experts within the CIS industry.
+Thanks!" - "Great course, thank you for this wonderful opportunity!
 Can't wait for next course". - "Everything is great.
 There was a great selection of speakers".